Guidelines for artifact contributions

 5. Being part of a large active project means the rules are more likely to be maintained going forward.

-Usually if your artifact falls into the above pattern, we will direct you to add a rule to the triage artifacts.
+Usually if your artifact falls into the above pattern, we will direct you to add a rule to the Triage Artifacts project.

 Parsing data in the registry is a very common goal which typically consists of: